Length: TBC

 Direction: Circular

-Accessibility: Flat Tarmac pathways.
+Accessibility: Flat tarmac pathways.
 Picnic benches are wheelchair accessible.
 Disabled toilet with RADAR lock alongside the onsite café.
 Interpretation boards installed at a suitable height for wheelchair users.
 Two disabled fishing pegs (for members of the Burton Mutual Angling Association only).
-Birdhide with viewing slots designed for wheelchair users.
+Bird hide with viewing slots designed for wheelchair users.
 Disabled parking bays.

 A lovely easy walk in East Staffordshire is Branston Water Park just outside Burton upon Trent.
 Now a thriving nature reserve, Branston Water Park was originally a gravel pit and when it was closed in the 1950s it was left for nature to take over and the disused pit filled with water naturally.